carlostobon/blog-posts/api-nn/index.md

-This post is a continuation, all code we'll be working with throughout this post was generated in this other post.
-Please, if you want to follow it, make sure you first check out the first part.
+%%This post is a continuation, all code we'll be working with throughout this
+%%post was generated in this other post.
+Please, if you want to follow it,
+%%make sure you first check out the first part.

 Once you've trained the [neural network][1] it's time to make it available for production, to get it done we'll be